ImASadBoy/DBD-Clock-Overlay/README.md

 # DBD-Clock-Overlay
-A rudimental overlay for Dead by Daylight showing a Map's Clock in-game
+A rudimentary overlay for Dead by Daylight showing a Map's Clock in-game